CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 ## Data Access

-Data access is restricted to members of the CMB-S4 Collaboration via a Globus Group.
+Data access is currently restricted to members of the CMB-S4 Collaboration via a Globus Group.

 See the [homepage of the data portal](index.md) for details on how to access and download the data.